1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

       .text(function(d) { return d; })
       .on('click', function(d){ alert(d + ' Clicked!'); })
 ```
 Instead of binding an element of the data array to a circle, we attach names of different types of flowers to a text element.
 Just like `.attr`, `.text(function(d){ return d; })` calls the anonymous function on each element of the selection and uses the return value to update the element.
-Instead of changing an arbitrary attribute, `.text` (as the name suggests) sets the text.
+Instead of changing an arbitrary attribute, `.text` (as the name suggests) sets the text inside of the element.
 Since the bound data is an array of strings and we're only trying to print each of them out, our function just returns what is was passed.

 ####Generalizations